Faux Green Olives, A Good Use of Green Tomatoes

 When eaten together, the moisture from the roasted tomatoes, along with the oil, mellows the intense flavor of the dry cured olives while adding a slight tang, that a green olive would have.
 The textures blend into what one would expect from olives.
 Hence, faux green olives.

-Let them marinate in the refrigerator for a couple days, and the green tomatoes really pick up the olive flavor.
+Let the faux green olive mixture marinate in the refrigerator for a couple of days, and the green tomatoes really pick up the olive flavor.
 It makes a nice tapenade also.
 I'm so glad I discovered this.
 I found another branch spilt from a second Ramapo plant.
 Can't wait to see a ripe Ramapo will taste like.
 All in good time.
-Time right now for me is lacking.
+Time now for me is lacking.
 Time though is a great equalizer.
 We all get 24 hours in a day.
 How we shape it into our own story defines who we are.